guidance-ai/guidance/README.md

 </picture></div>
 <br/>

 **`guidance`** is a programming paradigm that offers superior control and efficiency compared to conventional prompting and chaining.
 It allows users to constrain generation (e.g. with regex and CFGs) as well as to interleave control (conditional, loops) and generation seamlessly.
-Get it with `pip install guidance`, and then explore its features:
+Here are some important features:

 1. **Pure, beautiful python** with additional LM functionality.
 E.g. here is [basic generation](#basic-generation):
 ```python